shyluo/CrashImmuneDecoder/README.md

 # CrashImmuneDecoder
-Tackle with the native MediaCodec crash on Android platform
+Tackle with the native MediaCodec crash on Android platform.
+For details, please refer to http://0xcc0xcd.com.